codm41556-dev/Cloudbox-Addon-Uploader/README.md

 - The forecaster `/browse/addons` page, including the new upload banner link and that the uploaded package shows up in the list
 - `go build` and `go vet` clean on both Go repos
+- Added icon upload (aka when you go to the cloudbox tab you will see your own image in that tab)

 **Reviewed and syntax-checked, but not run** (no GMod client available here):